-Internship projects are available at different levels, to undergraduates (SCNC 2000 and SCNC 3000), postgraduates (SCNC 8000) and research candidates (SCNC 8001).
-To be eligible for an internship, you must have at least a Distinction average across all subjects.
+Internship projects are available at different levels, to undergraduates (SCNC 2000 and SCNC 3000), and postgraduates (SCNC 8000).
+To be eligible for an internship, you must have at least a Distinction average across Science subjects.

 For more information on internships for research candidates (PhD) please view the Science, Health & Medicine HDR Internships page.

 We offer 6 and 12 unit internships (the equivalent of one or two courses).
 You can either work for 1-2 days a week for a semester (~90 hours with the host for a 6 unit internship) or you can negotiate to study intensively for a few weeks during semester breaks.
 During the break you would work 4-5 days per week over 3 or 4 weeks.

 - Domestic and international students may apply.

 - You must have completed a minimum of 72 units with at least a Distinction average in Science courses.

 - Selection may include an interview.

 - Additional selection criteria may be set by the host organisation.

 No, as you are getting credit towards your degree these internships are unpaid.

 Can I get course credit for my internship?